 Walk on planted stone steps and follow the sign and enjoy the wander on a beautifully landscaped garden.
 The one way stone trail goes up and down and you’ll just have to on go forth to discover what’s next to admire.

 Contrary to the west, where the rich and famous would have bigger homes and lawns, Okachi lived in this humble abode.
 But truly, what makes this villa luxurious anblime is its prime location that oversees Kyoto.
 Minimalistic homes are standard in Japan, but a vast land makes the property a luxury.
 We can be certain that when Okachi-san was staying here, he had lots of time outdoors.
 Not to mention the walk through the garden to visit different parts of the home, like the tea house, the overlooking shed and a guest room.
 Okachi Sanso Villa proves that the rich lived well during whatever era.

 As a tourist, I found the doors of the structures peculiarly small.
 The size of the doors can be compared to a typical closet door.
-Being 160 cm tall, I really felt unwelcomed as the doors are just like closet doors.
+Being 160 cm tall, I really felt not welcomed as the doors are small as wardrobe doors.
 This heavenly view was the best part of the trail.
-However this garden is like a field trip without any iterinary, I can’t even consider it a home
+However this garden is like a field trip without any itinerary, I can’t even consider it a home.

 At the end of the trail, a small canteen will welcome all visitors.
 Experience Japanese hospitality as you’re given green match tea with a matching biscuit.
 Foamy and comforting espcially on duing the chilly days.

-This day was the most tiring sightseeing we did After the okachi-sanso villa we went to Fushimi-Inari-Taisha Shrine, and we had an surprising adventure on a shrine.
+This day was the most tiring sightseeing we did After the okachi-sanso villa we went to Fushimi-Inari-Taisha Shrine, and we had a surprising adventure on a shrine.